ChengYouLin/ChengYouLin/README.md

 -->

 ## 🧑‍💻 About Me
 I am currently an undergraduate senior, double majoring in **Statistics** and the **Artificial Intelligence Applications** at NCCU.
-Also minors MIS at NCCU and IEEM at NTHU.
 I also pursue minors in Management Information Systems (MIS) at NCCU and Industrial Engineering and Engineering Management (IEEM) at NTHU.

 My academic foundation lies in **mathematical statistics** and **data science methodologies**, and I am particularly interested in exploring **big data analytics, dimensionality reduction, and cross-disciplinary applications**.
 I aim to combine theoretical knowledge with practical insights to contribute to both academic research and industry practices.